Saskatoon Interchange Project

 How will traffic noise be mitigated once the interchanges are open?

-As part of the Saskatoon Interchange Project, sound attenuations will be built.
-The walls are expected to minimize the noise levels in adjacent neighbourhoods.
+As part of the Saskatoon Interchange Project, sound attenuations are being built.
+The walls will minimize the noise levels in adjacent neighbourhoods.

 How will construction impact my commute?